The Odd Case of Oxford U vs. Henry Symeonis

 How it Continued

 As the decades and centuries passed, the reason for the oath faded from the collective memory.
-For more than 500 years, graduates had to take the oath against Henry Symeonis without knowing why, or who he was.
+For more than 560 years, art student graduates had to take the oath against Henry Symeonis without knowing why, or who he was.
 Even the University forgot the reason for the oath, but it had become so entrenched in the graduation ritual, that it was mindlessly reiterated, year after year.

 Around the mid 1600s, Oxford University undertook a review of their statutes.
 The Henry Symeonis oath came into question, and it was proposed that it be removed.
 But since nobody knew who that was, or why there was an oath against the man, the committee decided it might be important, and it was best to leave it in place.